alchemis/Balatrostuck/README.md

 - **12 Aspect cards** with run-shaping effects
 - **10 new challenges and 4 new decks** to test your Balatro skills
 - Paradox edition, spectral cards, tags and many more goodies for both Homestuck fans and Balatro diehards

+Balatrostuck is currently not compatible with other mods.

 ## Act Structure